snowplow-archive/snowplow.github.com/_posts/2014-03-11-building-an-event-grammar-understanding-context.md

 <h2><a name="sources">Sources of context</a></h2>

 It might be natural to assume that all event context is captured at the point of creating ("tracking" in Snowplow language) an event.
-In fact things are not that simple - we can segment context based on its source:
+In fact things are not that simple - but we can think of context coming from three distinct sources:

 1. **Primary context:** context which was captured directly at the point of creating the event
 2. **Secondary context:** context can be captured further down the event pipeline, for example at the point of _collecting_ the event